IanLewis42/GravStorm/readme.txt

 o display_map <filename> only png format supported.
 REQUIRED Image to display, or images of all the tiles, arranged with eight tiles per row.
-  If this is a single image, it must be an exact multiple of 32 pixels wide (e.g. 32*20 = 640.
-32*25=800).
+  If this is a single image, it must be an exact multiple of 32 pixels wide (e.g. 32*20 = 640, 32*25=800).
-  Maximum size is 1440x512 pixels.
+  Maximum size is 1920x1920 pixels.
-  If tiles, each tile must be 64x64 pixels, so the whole image must be (8*64) x (n*64) pixels, where n=number of tiles/8.
+  If tiles, each tile must be 64x64 pixels, and arranged in rows of 8 tiles, so the whole image must be (8*64) x (n*64) pixels, where n=number of tiles/8.
 The first (i.e. top-left) tile must be entirely empty space, i.e. contain no objects that the ship could collide with.

 o background <filename> png or jpg format supported.
-  For a type 1 (tiled) map, this should specify a 128x128 image which will be tiled and used as a scrolling 'parallax' background.
+  This should specify an image which will be tiled and used as a scrolling 'parallax' background.
-  For a type 2 map, the background can be any size.

 o bg_fade <value>
   Specifying this enables background fading.
 This means that the background will be invisible at the top of the map, and become more visible as you go down.
 The value is the distance from the top (in pixels) where the background starts to appear.